 An allergy is an immune system response to a substance the body perceives as harmful.
 Although the substance, called an allergen, may be harmless, an abnormal immune system will respond to contact, inhalation or ingestion of the allergen as an attack.
 The body's response to an allergen, known as an allergic reaction, can be as minor as sneezing or as serious as potentially fatal system shock.
-Common substances that create an allergy include antibiotics, nuts, plants, pet dander and insect venom.
+Common substances that create an allergic reaction include antibiotics, nuts, plants, pet dander and insect venom.

-Symptoms of an allergy vary depending on the allergy, but many present like common cold symptoms.
+Symptoms vary depending on the allergy, but many present like common cold symptoms.
 Low fever, sneezing, nasal congestion, and a sore or scratchy throat may all indicate allergies.
 Many reactions to chemical allergens, such as latex or parabens, include a bumpy or itchy skin rash called contact dermatitis.
 Serious reactions should be treated with prompt medical care, and include swelling, asthma attacks, or the narrowing of airways.

-What causes allergies is a question still eluding science, although certain factors are generally held responsible.
+What causes an allergic reaction is a question still eluding science, although certain factors are generally held responsible.
 Many types of allergies have dramatically increased since the mid-20th century, leading some experts to suggest that increased environmental pollution has made immune systems more hypersensitive to attacks.
 One hypothesis suggests that the high standards of hygiene in the modern world limit a child's exposure to infection and allergens during crucial developmental phases, making a hypersensitive immune system more likely.

-Treatment for an allergy may depend on the type and severity of the patient's allergic response.
+Treatment may depend on the type and severity of the patient's allergic response.
 In some mild cases, such as sneezing caused by animal dander, patients are told to avoid exposure when possible and take an antihistamine when exposure is necessary.
 Avoiding the allergic trigger is also key with many food allergies, particularly those that can cause severe responses.

-When avoidance is impossible, some doctors may recommend allergy shots.
+When avoidance is impossible, some doctors may recommend shots.
 This treatment doses the patient with small amounts of the allergen intended to build up tolerance in the immune system.
 The doses usually begin at a minute level unlikely to cause a response, and increase over time to typical exposure levels.